La-ah-Tech/hrms/README.md

 ## Learning and Community

 1. [Documentation](https://docs.frappe.io/hr) - Extensive documentation for Frappe HR.
-2. [User Forum](https://discuss.erpnext.com/) - Engage with the community of ERPNext users and service providers.
+2. [User Forum](https://discuss.erpnext.com/) - Engage with the community of LaahTech-EM users and service providers.
 3. [Telegram Group](https://t.me/frappehr) - Get instant help from the community of users.

 ## Contribute